 Cohousing communities are typically designed, managed and maintained by its residents using consensus-based decision-making.

 Cohousing communities are places where people work together to enrich their lives and improve their environment.
 Bringing people close together can make it easier to share resources and be a place where individual skills are shared and valued.
-The cohousing model recognizes that privacy in your own home can help support community life.
+The cohousing model recognizes that respecting the needs of introverts and extroverts can help support community life.

 Participation Is Key

-Membership in Prairie Spruce Commons is by household and each household is expected to be involved in the ongoing life of the community.
+Membership in Prairie Spruce Commons is by household and each household participates in the ongoing life of the community.
 Each household is asked to attend general meetings and contribute to committee work.
 Other involvement can take on many forms, allowing for individual talents and preferences to shine.